Skip to content

 When planning an event, it’s especially important to understand your attendees and their habits.

-Consider whether they are inclined to look for more affordable lodging options nearby and assess the availability and cost of alternative hotels in your event's location.
-Are you in a location where there are other hotels attendees can even look at?
+Consider whether they are inclined to look for more affordable lodging options nearby.
+Assess the availability and cost of alternative hotels in your event's location.

-Also, consider if your attendees prefer certain hotel brands.
-If all of your attendees leverage Marriott for travel, it makes sense to host your event at a Marriot to encourage them to book at your preferred hotel.
+If all of your attendees leverage Marriott for travel, it makes sense to host your event at a Marriott.
+This encourages them to book at your preferred hotel.

 Programming Strategies: Avoiding Attrition Fees

-You can also curate your program in a way that prevents attrition fees.
+As a meeting planner, you can also curate your program in a way that prevents attrition fees.
 Consider how to keep attendees engaged and excited until the end of your event, so they don’t end up leaving a day early.

-Think about incorporating elements that will draw attendees towards the conclusion of the program, such as scheduling a popular keynote speaker or offering fun activities that will encourage attendees to stay.
+This could involve scheduling a popular keynote speaker or offering fun activities that will encourage attendees to stay.

 large hotel venue for corporate events